PawankumarPK/PawankumarPK/README.md

 ### Hi, I'm PAWAN YADAV 👋

+Pawan is passionate about anything and everything related to Android and being an Open Source enthusiast, he’s also a part of various programs like google developers group, hackathon
+Recently he has been inclined towards his newfound love that combines his knowledge of Mobile Development with Machine Learning to create smart mobile apps.
 <!--
 **PawankumarPK/PawankumarPK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.